This article was last updated in June 2021.

 When we first got 10 week old Django, Mike and I (Steph) would take him outside every 2-3 hours in our Brooklyn neighborhood for bathroom breaks.
-Most of these trips consisted of Django sitting in the middle of a busy NYC sidewalk and staring down strangers until they came over to pet him.
+Most of these trips consisted of Django sitting in the middle of a busy NYC sidewalk and staring up at strangers until they came over to pet him.
 We met so many wonderful owners and fans of dachshunds.
 Surprisingly, so many of these New Yorkers had an unsolicited story to tell us about their dachshund and intervertebral disc disease (IVDD).

 To be completely honest, I never really thought much about IVDD until recently.
 Django turned 3 in August, and I suddenly remembered an IVDD statistic: dachshunds and other "at-risk" breeds (typically those with short legs and long backs) are most likely to get IVDD between ages 3 and 6.
 Although Mike and I have done our best to protect Django's back (i.e. we don't let him jump on and off furniture), sometimes IVDD just happens.
 As Django gets older, I can't help but pray that he never experiences disc disease.